sam-dwdkr404/Alphabet-Adventure-py.-project/README.md

-# py.project
+Guessing letters to completed the word!
-This repo includes python projects:)
+This repo includes python project:)